Key Quote

 WOW — HEGELIAN DIALECTIC

-Hegel's dialectic describes a process where thesis (an idea) meets antithesis (its opposite) to produce synthesis (a new understanding).
+Hegel's dialecticdialectic — A process where opposing ideas clash to produce a new, higher understanding describes a process where thesis (an idea) meets antithesis (its opposite) to produce synthesis (a new understanding).
 Darcy's certainty (pride) is the thesis; Elizabeth's challenge (prejudice) is the antithesis.
 Neither is complete without the other.
 Austen structures the entire novel as a dialectical process: both protagonists must abandon their fixed positions to reach genuine understanding.
-This makes Pride and Prejudice not merely a romance but a philosophical argument about the necessity of intellectual humility for moral growth.
+This makes Pride and Prejudice not merely a romance but a philosophical argument about the necessity of intellectual humilityintellectual humility — The willingness to recognise the limits of one's own knowledge for moral growthmoral growth — The development of a deeper ethical understanding over time.

 Key Words